Data Scientist Quick Start¶

 Click Deploy from the top right corner of the page, and name the model

-Back in the Flow, you can see that two new objects have been added to the Flow.
+Back in the Flow, you can see new objects including the Score recipe and the deployed model.
 The green diamond represents the Random Forest model.

 Score the ML Model¶

 Now that the model has been deployed to the Flow, we’ll use it to predict new, unseen test data.
 Performing this prediction is known as Scoring.